The data store behind Lambda Store is compatible with almost all Redis® API. So you can use Lambda Store for the Redis®' popular use cases such as:

 - DynamoDB: Serverless but high latency

 Until you meet the Lambda Store.
-Our sole mission is to provide the Redis database that you love in the serverless model.
+Our sole mission is to provide a Redis® API compatible database that you love in the serverless model.
 In Lambda Store, you pay per the number of requests you have sent to your database.
 So if you are not using the database you pay almost nothing.
 (Almost, because we charge for the storage.
 It is a very low amount but still it is there.)

 We believe that Lambda Store is the best storage for your Lambda Functions because: